 It must be noted that legal entities that are registered as public limited investment companies that are listed on the property market are exempt from the payment of the corporate tax as a general rule, but the tax can apply in certain conditions.
-Non-profit organization that are regulated under the rules of the Act 49/2002 are charged with a tax of 10%.
+A non-profit organization that is regulated under the rules of Act 49/2002 is charged with a tax of 10%.

 A lower tax, of only 1%, is charged for specific financial investment funds and for certain categories of investment companies with variable capital (SICAVs), as well as for real estate investment funds; those interested in receiving more information on the taxation of these types of entities are invited to request more details from our consultants in company formation in Spain.

 According to the applicable law, the investors have to pay the corporate tax in specific periods of the year.
 As such, the corporate tax is due within a period of six months and 25 days after the accounting period has ended.
 Instalments of the corporate tax are paid in three periods: April, October and December.
 Companies are also liable to capital gains tax.

 Non-resident individuals and companies are taxed only for the income they obtain throughout their business activities in Spain.
 According to Spanish law, a resident is a person who has been living for more than 183 days in Spain; also, if a person has business activities here, he or she can also be considered a resident.